 Tourists used to be denied access to rent motor bikes for personal use (because of the danger of landmines) but now one can rent a bike for use around Siem Reap.
 You can either rent a taxi, tuk-tuk, regular bicycle, or go with someone on a motorbike.
-Tickets per day are $20 US – 3-day passes are also available for $40 or a seven day pass will set you back $60.
-The ticket gates are situated to the right of the main road as you drive towards Angkor.
+Single day, 3-day pass or a seven day pass are available for purchase.
+The ticket gates are situated to the right of the main road as one drives towards Angkor Wat.

 There are over 100 temples in Angkor Wat all built of only granite, sandstone and wood (the wood has long since decayed of course) between the 9th and 14th centuries.
-The main temples can be seen in about a day – many people find that several days is a good amount of time to be able to visit the main temples as well as some of the other smaller less visited temples.
-When you look at the temples its amazing to think that they are so old and that they were all made without the help of modern machines.
-For a brief synopsis of the history of Angkor Wat please visit: www.gocambodia.com/angkor/angkor_history.asp
+The primary temples can be seen in about a day – many people find that several days is a good amount of time to be able to visit the main temples as well as some of the other smaller less visited temples.
+When one looks at the temples its amazing to think that they are so old and that they were all made without the help of modern construction equipment.

 If you just have a single day to visit, consider taking the “little circuit” which is 17km in length and covers most of the main part of Angkor Wat.
 The main temples are the most crowded of course, but there are many temples that if you stop to visit you probably will find you are among only a few tourists visiting.